General information about cookies

-Analytics are persistent cookies that allow us to recognise, count the number of visitors, and provide anonymous data about how our visitors use our websites.
+Analytics cookies are non-essential persistent cookies that allow us to recognise, count the number of visitors, and provide anonymous data about how our visitors use our websites.

 Using analytics cookies helps us improve the way our websites work and navigate, ensuring that users are able to find what they are looking for without difficulty.
 No personally identifiable data is collected about you.

-Managing and Blocking cookies
+Managing and blocking cookies

-More information about cookies can be found on the website http://www.aboutcookies.org.
-This also gives details on how to delete cookies from your device.
-For information on how to do this on your smart mobile phone or tablet browser, please consult your device’s manual, or manufacturer.
+For information on how to do this on your mobile phone or tablet browser, please consult your device’s manual, or manufacturer guide.